The Economy of Japan

 Many people question how Japan develops new technology so quickly and successfully.
 One answer to this question is the amount of research they do.
-In 1999, Japan had accounted for a quarter of the world’s research and development.
+In 1999, Japan accounted for a quarter of the world’s research and development.
 They are also such a powerful force because of the establishment and regulation of The Ministry of International Technology and Industry (now METI).
-Created in 1945, METI has played an important role in making sure that research operates as quickly and smoothly as possible.
+Created in 1945, METI has played an important role in ensuring that research operates as quickly and smoothly as possible.

 The Future of Japanese Technology

 The future of robots is very important to Japan.
 With over a fifth of the population 65 or older, the country is investing in robots to assist with the workforce and care for the elderly.
 The Japanese government has generously funded robot-related research and development in the past several years.
 Japan is very confident about the future of robotics and its obvious advantages.
 With this confidence, it seems as though Japan will continue to pave the way for cutting-edge technological development.

 The archipelago of Japan is known for its rare amount of natural resources and land suitable for cultivation.
 Mining, lumber production, and farming are extremely limited.
 Because of these restrictions, Japan has to import many of its goods.
 However, Japan is still an extremely industrialized nation, with plenty of free trade (imports/exports).